Wang Chang (Three Kingdoms): Suppressing rebellions

-In 255, the Wei generals Guanqiu Jian and Wen Qin started a rebellion in Shouchun.
+In 255, during Cao Mao's reign, the Wei generals Guanqiu Jian and Wen Qin started a rebellion in Shouchun.
 Wang Chang was promoted to General of Agile Cavalry (驃騎將軍) and tasked with sending troops to help suppress the rebellion.
 In 257, another Wei general, Zhuge Dan started a rebellion in Shouchun, this time with support from Wu forces.
 Wang Chang led his army to put pressure on Wu forces at Jiangling, led by Shi Ji and Quan Xi (全熙), and prevent them from coming to Zhuge Dan's aid.
 In 258, after Zhuge Dan's rebellion was crushed, Wang Chang was promoted to Minister of Works (司空) and rewarded with an additional 1,000 taxable households in his marquisate.
 He died in the following year and was granted the posthumous title "Marquis Mu" (穆侯).
+His peerage of Marquis of Jingling was inherited by his son Wang Hun.